 - The Provincial Stockpile will be circulated for rotation, within the Host Hospital ONLY.
-This is to ensure ready access to the full stockpile if needed. - The stockpile will be rotated over a two-year period.
+This is to ensure ready access to the full stockpile if needed.
+Host hospitals will notify CritiCall of the vent/HFNC Systems and the associated asset tags that are being put into rotation and when they are returned to the stockpile.
+This will ensure accurate tracking and reporting of availability to the system. - The stockpile will be rotated over a two-year period.
 50% of the stockpile will be rotated in Year 1 starting between 1 July 31 August.
 The remaining 50% of the stockpile will be rotated in year 2 starting between 1 July 31 August of the subsequent year. - Each Host Hospital will decide which types of ventilators are circulated for rotation within critical care units in their hospital. - Revised Quarterly Ventilator Tracking Form (2019) must be submitted quarterly to CCSO, see Tracking Form submission dates below: